-Then & Now: Life at MHS
+Then & Now: Life at Milton Hershey School

 Providing a life experience that takes into consideration the whole-child approach has been the priority of Milton Hershey School since its founding in 1909 as the Hershey Industrial School.

 Life at the school looks different now than when the first children enrolled in 1910, but Milton Hershey’s goal remains the same, “We want to help [children] of the masses to become good American citizens—farmers, artisans and some of them perhaps businessmen, ultimately—leaders in the mercantile, industrial and social life of their communities.”

 From waking up in the morning to going to sleep at night, MHS students have the opportunity to grow personally and reach their greatest potential.

 Here is what daily life was like for kindergarteners in the mid-1920s.

 Into this division, we place our little tots under school age.
 They are taken care of by housemothers, whose greatest ambition is to mother their babies.
 These boys are four and five years of age.

 6:00 a.m. – Students rise